Gävle: History

 Gävle is first mentioned as a town in official history books in 1413 but only received its official town charters in 1446.

 For a long time, Gävle consisted solely of small, low, turf or shingle roofed wooden buildings.
 Boat-houses lined the banks of Gavleån, Lillån, and Islandsån.
 Until the 18th century the town was built, as was the practice then, around the three most important buildings: the church, the regional palace, and the town hall.

+In the 1400s Gävle grew as a city and flourished due to trade allowed by its harbor and river.
+However, in the 1500s Sten Sture forbade Gävle from pursuing international trade.
+The city at this time was only allowed to trade with Stockholm and Åbo, which at the time was a part of Sweden.
+The restrictions were lifted in 1531 when 6 ships were allowed to trade iron, copper and pelts and in 1546 Gustaf Vasa allowed unlimited trade to and from Gävle with the exception of copper.

+In 1569 a fire destroyed many of the archaeological records of Gävle from the Middle Ages.